olimorris/onedarkpro.nvim/README.md

 #### Formatting

-Alongside styles, the colorscheme enables additional formatting options; often used in combination with filetype highlighting.
+Alongside styles, the theme enables additional formatting options; often used in combination with filetype highlighting.
 These can be turned on or off:

 ```lua
 options = {